Safeway says adjusted profit rises, trims forecast

-(Reuters) - Supermarket chain Safeway Inc SWY.N on Thursday reported higher quarterly profit but revised its full-year forecast slightly lower.
+July 18 (Reuters) - Supermarket chain Safeway Inc on Thursday reported higher quarterly profit but revised its full-year forecast slightly lower.

 The company, which recently announced the sale of its Canada assets and spun off its Blackhawk gift card unit, reported income from continuing operations of $68.1 million, or 28 cents per share, for the second quarter ended June 15.
 That compared with $47.6 million, or 20 per share, a year earlier.